amosbatto/native-dics/README.md

 ## StarDict desktop application

 GoldenDict is recommended over StarDict, since it is a newer program with a better interface.
-To use these dictionaries in StarDict on a PC, download the directories of the dictionaries that you want to use and copy those directories into the "dic" directory of StarDict.
+To use these dictionaries in StarDict on a PC, download the directories of the dictionaries that you want to use and copy those directories into the **`dic`** directory of StarDict.

 In Windows, it is generally located at:
-C:/Program Files\stardict\dic
-or:
-C:\Program Files (x86)\stardict\dic
+`C:/Program Files\stardict\dic` *or* `C:\Program Files (x86)\stardict\dic`

 In Linux, it is generally located at:
-/usr/share/stardict/dic
+`/usr/share/stardict/dic`

 Note: you will need to use su or sudo to get root access to copy the files into this location in Linux.